nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   `addsg n/Betsy tp/OP1 g/A` then adds a student called Betsy to OP1 Group A in class G06

 ### Viewing a Group: `viewg` [Coming Soon]
-View a group's details in classMATE
+View a group's details in ClassMATE

 Format: `viewg INDEX`